jesse-ai/docs/docs/installation.md

 ```bash
 jesse init name-of-the-folder
 ```
 `name-of-the-folder` being of course whatever you desire.
-This will create a folder named as `name-of-the-folder`, install all the dependencies and make it ready to jump into development.
+This creates a folder named as `name-of-the-folder`, install all the dependencies and make it ready to jump into development.